Podcast: Permission to Party School

 This is the education your children deserve, and that’s what Party School offers them!

 Want some ideas for your own Party School?
 Check out our friend Mary Wilson’s blog: The Ultimate Collection of Party School Book Club Ideas.
-Mary also writes the Party School suggestions included in our Arrows and Boomerangs (literature-based language arts products).
+Mary has also written many of the Party School suggestions included in our Arrows and Boomerangs (literature-based language arts products).